 Linen is supplied to the standard commercial allowances of ASTM (American Society for the Testing of Materials).

 Linen can be welded or soldered.
-Preferably, use a grade of welding wire more noble than the work piece.
-Through use of shield gasses, formation of a heat tint scale may be avoided in lighter gauges.
+Preferably, use a grade of welding wire more noble than the workpiece.
+Through the use of shield gasses, the formation of a heat tint scale may be avoided in lighter gauges.
 When scale does form, care must be taken to remove it through mechanical or chemical means.
 Because Linen is directional, it is necessary to orient panels in relation to the rolling direction.
 After soldering, flux residue must be thoroughly removed.

 Linen comes with a protective PVC covering that is high grade UV resistant and is designed to withstand the elements for several weeks.
 Yet it is recommended that this PVC covering be removed immediately after installation to prevent adhesive residue from adhering to the stainless steel finish.
 The appearance of this embossed steel is very uniform, but any metal surface, including a painted one, is sensitive to misalignment of panels on differing planes.
 Please take extra care to install within reasonable tolerances to ensure full benefit of Linen’s unvarying appearance.
 After installation, remove any rust stains from tools/construction debris.